 It seems Hamlet is not alone with his whim.
-Born from a genius mind four centuries ago, it still holds true to describe one of the most difficult process for any human being: Decision Making.
+Born from a genius mind four centuries ago, it still holds true to describe one of the most difficult processes for any human being: Decision Making.
 It can be as complex as a multinational acquisition or as simple as what to have for dinner.

 Perhaps the key difference between Hamlet’s days and today’s world lies in globalisation.
-Thus the decision making process calls for additional skills not required in past.
-Yet these skills come with the limited burden as it halts at the cross road when it comes to answering the question “to be or not to be global”.
+Thus the decision-making process calls for additional skills not required in past.
+Yet these skills come with the limited burden as it halts at the crossroad when it comes to answering the question “to be or not to be global”.

 To be “global” turn out to be a “must” for those who want to be part of a grander world scenario.
-Managers and leaders were charged with the task of designing international integration while they faced the multifaceted challenges of handling and preserving nation’s uniqueness.
+Managers and leaders were charged with the task of designing international integration while they faced the multifaceted challenges of handling and preserving the nation’s uniqueness.

-On the one side, there’s foreign integration of new products, consuming habits, choices and preferences inserted into a native culture.
+On the one side, there’s foreign integration of new products, consuming habits, choices and preferences inserted into native culture.
 On the other side, local companies sharing the same market with new players, looking for foreign partners and investors, or going out to explore new markets and doing the same as foreigners are doing in their territory.

 Companies need leaders culturally tuned to other cultures.
-If organisations look inward to sell their goods and services, in a very short time they will be displaced by cross cultural structures capable of understanding different time management, the importance of relationships in business, the meaning of silence in negotiation and how to reconcile dilemmas that naturally arise where diversity is the main guest, just to give few examples.
+If organisations look inward to sell their goods and services, in a very short time they will be displaced by cross-cultural structures capable of understanding different time management, the importance of relationships in business, the meaning of silence in negotiation and how to reconcile dilemmas that naturally arise where diversity is the main guest, just to give a few examples.

 Whether you are in Asia, Europe or Latin America challenge remains the same.
-You are called to lead your company and to develop cultural competences otherwise opportunities you miss will be your competitor’s biggest fortune.
+You are called to lead your company and to develop cultural competencies otherwise opportunities you miss will be your competitor’s biggest fortune.